 Discover the work of Charles Rennie Mackintosh

-Charles Rennie Mackintosh, Scotland’s most celebrated architect, left a beautiful and lasting mark on Glasgow but you can also explore a fantastic collection of Mackintosh buildings, drawings and designs in Helensburgh - just a short train journey from Scotland's biggest city.
+Charles Rennie Mackintosh, Scotland’s most celebrated architect, left a beautiful and lasting mark on Glasgow.
+You can also explore a fantastic collection of Mackintosh buildings, drawings and designs in Helensburgh - just a short train journey from Scotland's biggest city.

 Follow the Charles Rennie Mackintosh Trail to discover magnificent work by Mackintosh, including The Hill House and Mackintosh Club.